rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And afterward the men of Judah went down to fight against the Canaanites who lived in the hill country, in the Negeb, and in the lowland. ^0109

-And Judah went against the Canaanites who lived in Hebron (now the name of Hebron was formerly Kiriath-arba ), and they defeated Sheshai and Ahiman and Talmai. ^0110
+And Judah went against the Canaanites who lived in Hebron (now the name of Hebron was formerly Kiriath-arba), and they defeated Sheshai and Ahiman and Talmai. ^0110

 From there they went against the inhabitants of Debir.
 The name of Debir was formerly Kiriath-sepher. ^0111

 And Caleb said, He who attacks Kiriath-sepher and captures it, I will give him Achsah my daughter for a wife. ^0112

-And Othniel the son of Kenaz, Caleb’s younger brother, captured it.
+And Othniel the son of Kenaz, Caleb's younger brother, captured it.
 And he gave him Achsah his daughter for a wife. ^0113

 When she came to him, she urged him to ask her father for a field.
 And she dismounted from her donkey, and Caleb said to her, What do you want? ^0114

 She said to him, Give me a blessing.
 Since you have set me in the land of the Negeb, give me also springs of water.
 And Caleb gave her the upper springs and the lower springs. ^0115

-And the descendants of the Kenite, Moses ’ father-in-law, went up with the people of Judah from the city of palms into the wilderness of Judah, which lies in the Negeb near Arad, and they went and settled with the people. ^0116
+And the descendants of the Kenite, Moses' father-in-law, went up with the people of Judah from the city of palms into the wilderness of Judah, which lies in the Negeb near Arad, and they went and settled with the people. ^0116

 And Judah went with Simeon his brother, and they defeated the Canaanites who inhabited Zephath and devoted it to destruction.
 So the name of the city was called Hormah. ^0117

 Judah also captured Gaza with its territory, and Ashkelon with its territory, and Ekron with its territory. ^0118

-And the Lord was with Judah, and he took possession of the hill country, but he could not drive out the inhabitants of the plain because they had chariots of iron. ^0119
+And the LORD was with Judah, and he took possession of the hill country, but he could not drive out the inhabitants of the plain because they had chariots of iron. ^0119

 And Hebron was given to Caleb, as Moses had said.
 And he drove out from it the three sons of Anak. ^0120

 But the people of Benjamin did not drive out the Jebusites who lived in Jerusalem, so the Jebusites have lived with the people of Benjamin in Jerusalem to this day. ^0121

-The house of Joseph also went up against Bethel, and the Lord was with them. ^0122
+The house of Joseph also went up against Bethel, and the LORD was with them. ^0122

-And the house of Joseph scouted out Bethel. ( Now the name of the city was formerly Luz .) ^0123
+And the house of Joseph scouted out Bethel.
+(Now the name of the city was formerly Luz.) ^0123

 And the spies saw a man coming out of the city, and they said to him, Please show us the way into the city, and we will deal kindly with you. ^0124